oaariasm/oaariasm/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=oaariasm&label=Profile%20views&color=0e75b6&style=flat" alt="oaariasm" /> </p>

+I am a sysadmin with knowledge of Linux servers, Active Directory and network management.
+I am also using Python for automation tools and along with Django to learn web development.

 - 🌱 Working with Django and Jam.py to develop software solutions for enterprises and small businesses.

 - 📚 Learning JavaScript